jamallangoy/Pacman-Factory/README.md

 # Description

-Pacman-Factory is a brief javascript simulation that creates an unlimited amount of Pacmen, and have move around on the window within specific boundaries.
+Pacman-Factory is a brief javascript simulation that creates an unlimited amount of Pacmen, and have them move around on the window within specific boundaries.

 # How to Run